simark/documentation/en/User/Search.md

 Click on **Search** in the wallabag menu.
 Then, enter your search terms.

-Wallabag will go through all your articles, and lists the ones containing the search terms in their title or in their content.
+Wallabag will go through all your articles, and lists the ones containing the search terms in their title, their content or their URL.

 ## Convert this search into ePub format